Have you heard of the pawpaw, Asimina triloba? It’s the largest native North American fruit, and it has a tropical flavor and custardy texture.

 For cultivation as a shrub, select a partially shaded location beneath a canopy of tall deciduous trees, where looser, sprawling growth has room to roam.

 Decide whether you are interested in fruit, because pawpaw pollination poses a challenge.

-The best method to ensure a fruit crop is to plant at least two totally different cultivars on your property, as well as an array of nectar-rich plants that attract pollinators.
+The best method to ensure a fruit crop is to plant at least two totally different cultivars on your property (and three is even better), as well as an array of nectar-rich plants that attract pollinators.
 The pros at Peterson Pawpaws recommend planting trees no more than 30 feet apart.